tekkydave/AAF2/readme.txt

 It will install:
 - The Ascom driver for the focuser.
 This is a windows COM object which should be registered by the installer.
 - A command-line test program, AAF2Test that just reports the focuser version (#V command) from the arduino.
 - A GUI client program, FocusAAF2 that allows full control of the focuser.
 This is also a work in progress.
+It is intended for testing and is not designed to be a full-blown focuser application.
+There are many fine fully-featured applications that can use this driver.

 Note: If you have a previous version of AAF2 installed then uninstall it first before installing the latest version.